 For activating NoBroker RentPay, you need to submit the details of your landlord, their bank account number and PAN Number as well.
 Rent transfers are on their way pretty quickly (within 2 working days).
 NoBroker needs your landlord’s PAN number if you are making a payment above INR 50,000 as monthly rent.
 No rent agreements are required unless specifically asked for by NoBroker.

 You can make an ad-hoc rent payment or you can set a monthly auto-payment.
 The benefits of using NoBroker are that you will be able to use all sorts of credit cards from any bank.
-Visa, MasterCard and American Express cards are accepted.
-NoBroker claims to be having issues with Diners Club cards for the time being.
+Visa and MasterCard cards are accepted.
 The charges are 2% of rent paid, but for the moment these have been reduced to 1% for payments under INR 75,000 and 1.5% for payments above INR 75,000.
-With American Express credit cards, NoBroker payments don’t count for Membership Rewards earning but count towards milestone benefits.

 In April 2020, CRED has also rolled out a Credit Card based payment platform for the payment of rent called CRED RentPay.
 CRED’s product does not need any paperwork and is easy to set up to make the payments.
 You can set up your rent payment to be paid via a credit card or via UPI.
 In case you choose to pay via your Credit Card, which includes Diners Club, Amex and MasterCard/Visa, you will be paying 1.5% over and above the amount for CRED’s commission and processing fee of the rent.
 You can pay an amount of up to INR 2,00,000 with CRED’s rent product at the moment.
 Again, for rent payments over INR 50,000, you will need to provide a PAN card number as well.